 A clear statement of what issue your community will address, why it is important, and what you hope to achieve can help with planning interventions and achieving desired outcomes.
 Some considerations when developing a statement:

 - Include background information.
-What informed the decision to focus on this issue?
-This population?
+What informed the decision to focus on this issue and this population?

 - Solicit input from stakeholders, including those who will be engaged in the work, affected by the interventions, and involved in decision making.